mhbeals/mhwood.github.io/_posts/2020-04-17-wrong-hierarchies.md

 ---
 layout: post
-title: Wrong Hierarchies; or, Appreciating the Value of Non-Authoritative Metadata into Digitised Newspaper Collections
+title: Wrong Hierarchies; or, Appreciating the Value of Non-Authoritative Metadata for Digitised Newspaper Collections
 author: M. H. Beals
 ---